Features

 "use server";

-import { getInngestApp } from "@/inngest";
+import { inngest } from "@/inngest/client";

-import { helloChannel } from "@/inngest/functions/helloWorld";
+import { userChannel } from "@/inngest/functions/helloWorld";

 import { getSubscriptionToken, Realtime } from "@inngest/realtime";

-export type HelloToken = Realtime.Token<typeof helloChannel, ["logs"]>;
+export type UserChannelToken = Realtime.Token<typeof userChannel, ["ai"]>;

-export async function fetchRealtimeSubscriptionToken(): Promise<HelloToken> {
+export async function fetchRealtimeSubscriptionToken(): Promise<UserChannelToken> {

 });